AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/account-profiling/account-profiling-ranking-and-tuning.md

 ---
 # Account Profiling Ranking and Tuning {#account-profiling-ranking-and-tuning}

-Account Profiling identifies your Ideal Customer Profile (ICP), ranks companies in your database based on the ICP, and adds ICP Indicator data to accounts promoted as Named Accounts.
+Account Profiling identifies your Ideal Customer Profile (ICP), ranks companies in your database based on the ICP, and adds ICP Indicator data to accounts promoted as [!UICONTROL Named Accounts].

 ## Model Results {#model-results}